datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 The 'diff_min' column gives the elapsed time between the current station and the next station on the line.

 Run a query that adds an additional column to the records in this dataset called running_total.
-The column running__total' sums the difference between station time given by the diff_min column.
+The column running__total sums the difference between station time given by the diff_min column.

 `@hint`
 The first blank is an aggregation function over the diff_min field.
 We want the running sum to tally within each train line, so the window used here is the same as what was used in previous exercises.